openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 The type *Readonly<T>* constructs a type with all properties of *T* set to readonly.
-It means that the properties of the constructed value cannot be reassigned. *T* must be a class or an interface type.
+It means that the properties of the constructed value cannot be reassigned. *T* must be a class or an interface type:

 .. code-block:: typescript
    :linenos: